 -

-If it works, you’ve confirmed the LG remote is the problem.
-If it also fails, check for hardware damage to the TV sensor or see a technician.
+If it works, the LG remote is faulty.
+If it also fails, the TV’s IR sensor may be damaged and will need professional service.

 #8.
 Contact LG Support or Replace the Remote